itsektionen/styrdokument/pm/eng/pm_for_studiemiljonamnden.md

 This Memo is meant to regulate the committee Studiemiljönämnden.

-Studiemiljönämnden is responsible for the premises belonging to the chapter.
+Studiemiljönämnden is responsible for the locales belonging to the chapter.

 ### 1.2 History